langenhagen/blog/README.md

 ## Wednesday, 01 January 2020
 I currently read a blog post by Kate Matsudaira at acm queue.
 The blog post has the headline: "The Evolution of Management - Transitioning up the ladder".
-Generally, it's about the importance of alignment, communication and letting go of details when climbing up the ladder of management.
+Generally, it's about the importance of alignment, communication, mentoring and letting go of details when climbing up the ladder of management.
 Kate wrote one phrase I like to recite:
 > Set goals that are continually growing.

 The blog entry can be read here: https://queue.acm.org/detail.cfm?id=3350548